 From clearing land for initial site development, to excavating for utilities, to stabilizing foundations for pavement installations, the ability to tailor an excavator’s power to its projects can increase productivity and reduce fuel consumption for contractors.
-Upgrades in power and performance to the Doosan DX225LC-3 and the DX255LC-3 excavators, combined with interim Tier IV (iTIV) emission compliance updates, are designed to help customers work more efficiently.
+Upgrades in power and performance to the Doosan DX225LC-3 and the DX255LC-3 excavators, combined with interim Tier IV (iTIV) emission compliance updates, are designed to help customers work more efficiently, according to the manufacturer.

 Improvements to the machines include new selectable power modes and work modes that provide operators with the convenience of being able to customize their machine’s power delivery for specific tasks, in addition to adjusting the hydraulic flow to match attachment functions.
 A new electronic fan clutch reduces fuel consumption and noise levels, while providing cooling system efficiency improvements on the machines.